Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 With time, and assuming you adopt the practice with some cadence, you will see the following effects

-* People know where to go for advice when designing a new non-trivial thing
+* People know this is a time and place for advice when when making significant changes
 * People learn that no-one knows everything, improved psychological safety
 * the designs become more nuanced, as People get better at modelling
 * people want to learn more DDD (sorry, not sorry)